fetchai/agents-aea/docs/questions-and-answers.md

 <details><summary>How does an AEA use blockchain?</summary>
 The AEA framework enables the agents to interact with public blockchains to complete transactions.
-Currently, the framework supports two different networks natively: the `Fetch.ai` network and the `Ethereum` network.
+Currently, the framework supports two different networks natively: the <i>Fetch.ai</i> network and the <i>Ethereum</i> network.
 <br><br>
 You can read more about the intergration of ledger <a href="../ledger-integration/">here</a>

 </details>

 <details><summary>How does one install third party libraries?</summary>
-The framework supports the use of third-party libraries hosted on PyPI we can directly reference the external dependencies.
-The `aea install` command will install each dependency that the specific AEA needs and is listed in the skill's YAML file.
+The framework supports the use of third-party libraries hosted on PyPI.
+We can directly reference the external dependencies in an AEA package's configuration file.
+The <code>aea install</code> command will install each dependency that the specific AEA needs and is listed in the one of it's packages configuration files.
 </details>

 <details><summary>How does one connect to a database?</summary>